vessl-ai/hyperpocket/docs/hyperpocket/supported-frameworks/crewai.md

 )
 ```

-3. (Optional) Trigger authentication in initialization of your agent
+3. Trigger authentication in initialization of your agent.

 ```python
 pocket.init()
 ```

 This will trigger the authentication process when the agent fires up.

-If you skip this, authentication process will be triggered when the tool is called.

 4. Execute task